anishxyz/Pennbook/README.md

 # Pennbook

-## Features:
+## Features
 User login and registration with error handling (username duplicates, etc.)
 <br>Home page with all of your friends, friend's posts, and an article suggestion
 <br>Each post has an offcanvas view, where you and view post comments
 <br>Create post page
 <br>Friend visualizer with a graph of friends, only expands to users of same affiliation
 <br>User pages with all posts of that user, ability to post on this user's wall, and basic information about the user